geekypedia/Rester/README.md

 #### query($queryString)

-200 OK with the result of executing the specified querystring against the database.
+Returns the result of executing the specified querystring against the database.
 It can be any kind of SQL statement such as SELECT, INSERT, UPDATE, DELETE or a CALL to any stored procedure, etc.

 #### find($route, $filters = NULL, $match_any = false)

-200 OK with the result of querying a particular REST API route by passing filter parameters.
+Returns the result of querying a particular REST API route by passing filter parameters.
 By default, all of the filter parameters will be matched.
 If you pass $match_any = true, then any of the filter parameter will be matched.

 #### findOne($route, $id)

-200 OK with the result
+Finds a single object with specific id.

-#### create($route, $object)
+#### create($route, $object, $throw_exception = false)

-201 CREATED with the created object with id
+Returns the created object with the created object with id. returns null in case of error.
+If you set $throw_exception = true, then it will throw exception in case of error.

-#### update($route, $id, $object)
+#### update($route, $id, $object, $throw_exception = false)

-200 OK with the updated object
+Returns the updated object. returns null in case of error.
+If you set $throw_exception = true, then it will throw exception in case of error.

-#### delete($route, $id)
+#### delete($route, $id, $throw_exception = false)

-200 OK with the deleted object
+Returns the deleted object. returns null in case of error.
+If you set $throw_exception = true, then it will throw exception in case of error.

 #### showResult($value)